rodrigoalvesvieira/old-blog/_posts/2012-02-23-unix-goodies-4-xargs.md

 ![Terminal](/public/images/computer_terminal.jpg "Terminal")

 <span class="drops">O</span>ften, in the command-line, we need to pass the output of a program as arguments to another.
 Pipe (<span class="small_code">|</span>) may do the trick, but pipe alone passes only one argument.
-When you need to pass multiple items, you can use pipe with <span class="small_code">xargs<span>, which solves your problems.
+When you need to pass multiple items, you can use pipe with <span class="small_code">xargs</span>, which solves your problems.

-To illustrate <span class="small_code">xargs<span> in action, I show you the following command:
+To illustrate <span class="small_code">xargs</span> in action, I show you the following command:

 <pre class="terminal">
   $ pidof emacs | xargs kill